Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 226 days in the last 5 years of Amazon.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (122 days)
+• The average time in days below previous high water mark over 5 years of Amazon.com is 223 days, which is greater, thus worse compared to the benchmark SPY (122 days) in the same period.

-• During the last 3 years, the average days under water is 324 days, which is higher, thus worse than the value of 178 days from the benchmark.
+• During the last 3 years, the average days under water is 200 days, which is greater, thus worse than the value of 177 days from the benchmark.

 Performance (YTD)